Sally's Savings Blog Personal Finance Blog for Reducing Debt

 Borax

-This naturally-occuring mineral is a great natural disinfectant and can be added to water to clean floors and tiles.
+This naturally occurring mineral is a great natural disinfectant and can be added to water to clean floors and tiles.

 Shampoo